"Nov. 29, 2012 -- It's possible to end the worldwide AIDS epidemic, and a new U.S. plan could make this possibility a reality.

 Emtricitabine: No pharmacokinetic differences due to race have been identified following the administration of EMTRIVA.

 Tenofovir Disoproxil Fumarate: There were insufficient numbers from racial and ethnic groups other than Caucasian to adequately determine potential pharmacokinetic differences among these populations following the administration of VIREAD.

 Emtricitabine and Tenofovir Disoproxil Fumarate: Emtricitabine and tenofovir pharmacokinetics are similar in male and female subjects.

-TRUVADA should not be administered to HIV-1 infected pediatric patients less than 12 years of age or weighing less than 35 kg (less than 77 lb).
+TRUVADA should not be administered to HIV-1 infected pediatric patients weighing less than 17 kg.

 Pharmacokinetics of emtricitabine and tenofovir have not been fully evaluated in the elderly (65 years of age and older).

 The pharmacokinetics of emtricitabine and tenofovir are altered in subjects with renal impairment [See WARNINGS AND PRECAUTIONS].
 In adult subjects with creatinine clearance below 50 mL/min, Cmax, and AUC0-∞ of emtricitabine and tenofovir were increased.
 It is recommended that the dosing interval for TRUVADA be modified in HIV-infected adult patients with estimated creatinine clearance 30–49 mL/min.
 No data are available to make dose recommendations in pediatric patients with renal impairment.
 TRUVADA should not be used in patients with estimated creatinine clearance below 30 mL/min and in patients with end-stage renal disease requiring dialysis [See DOSAGE AND ADMINISTRATION].